TritonDataCenter/smartos-docs/docs/download-smartos.md

   anymore).
 * [Download SmartOS Platform Archive][download-pi] - Platform image only.
-This is not a bootable media, but can be extracted to existing bootable media (i.e., a USB image using the [upgrade][upgrade] guide) or to a PXE server.
-If you configured a boot pool during setup, you can use `piadm(8)` to download and install this automatically.
+This is not a bootable media, but can be extracted to existing bootable media such as a USB drive or a PXE server.
 * [View a list of all objects for the latest release][latest] - This includes everything above, plus things like the build environment, build log, default root password, etc.

+If you already have SmartOS installed, see [Upgrading SmartOS][upgrade].

 [download-iso]: https://us-central.manta.mnx.io/Joyent_Dev/public/SmartOS/smartos-latest.iso
 [download-usb]: https://us-central.manta.mnx.io/Joyent_Dev/public/SmartOS/smartos-latest-USB.img.gz